aicenter/road-graph-tool/README.md

 # Components
-The road graph tool consists of a set of components that are responsible for individual processing steps, importing data, or exporting data.
-Each component is implemented as an PostgreSQL procedure or Python script, possibly calling other procedures or functions.
-Additionally, each component has its own Python wrapper script that connects to the database and calls the procedure.
+The Road Graph Tool consists of a set of components that are responsible for individual processing steps, importing data, or exporting data.
+Some components may be just python functions, but most of them are implemented as an PostgreSQL procedure and the Python is just a wrapper.

+Every component has its own section in the **configuration** file, containing the configuration for the component.
+The only key common to all components is `activated`, which is a boolean value that activates the component if set to `true` and deactivates it if set to `false`.
+The component is also deactivated if its section is not present in the configuration file.

 Currently, the following components are implemented:

+- **Area Insertion**: inserts an area into the database.
-- **OSM file processing for importing to PostgreSQL database**: processes data from OSM file that are to be imported into PostgreSQL database for further use
+- **Road Graph Import**: processes data from OSM file that are to be imported into PostgreSQL database for further use
 - **Graph Contraction**: simplifies the road graph by contracting nodes and creating edges between the contracted nodes.
+- **Strong Components**: computes the strong components of the road graph.
+- **Export**: exports the road graph to a file.
+- **Distance Matrix Generator**: generates a distance matrix for the road graph.

+Each component is described in more detail in the following sections.

+## Area Insertion
+key: `area_insert`

+The area insertion component inserts an area boundary into the database (table `areas`).
+There are two ways to specify the area boundary (specified by `boundary_source.type`):

+- `overpass`: the area boundary is specified by configuration parameters and downloaded from the Overpass API.
+- `geojson_file`: the area boundary is specified by a GeoJSON file.

+The hared configuration parameters for both types are:

+- `description`: the description of the area.
+- `allow_multipolygon` (boolean, default: `false`): whether to allow multipolygon area boundary.
+If we expect the area boundary to be a single polygon, leave it to `false`.

+### Overpass Area Boundary
+To get the area boundary from the Overpass API, the `boundary_source` must contain the `admin_boundary_name` parameter.
+Additionally, we may want to specify the enclosing areas to avoid getting unrelated areas with coinciding names:

+- `admin_boundary_name` (required): the name of the admin boundary.
+- `enclosing_areas` (array of strings): the names of the enclosing areas of the boundary we want to import.
+If multiple enclosing areas are specified, they are applied in order of the array, so you should specify them from the outermost to the innermost.
+    - Example: `enclosing_areas: ["US", "New York"]`

 ## OSM file processing and importing
 This component processes the data in an [Open Street Map (OSM) XML file format](https://wiki.openstreetmap.org/wiki/OSM_XML) and imports it into a PostgreSQL database.